TU-Berlin-DIMA/myriad-toolkit/README.md

 Watch this space!
 -----------------

-If you want to find more about the architecture and the features of the toolkit, please follow our updates on the the [Wiki page](https://github.com/TU-Berlin-DIMA/myriad/wiki) of this project.
-We will be adding detailed project bootstrap and data generator specification instructions in the coming weeks.
+If you want to find more about the architecture and the features of the *Myriad Toolkit*, please follow the [Wiki pages](https://github.com/TU-Berlin-DIMA/myriad/wiki) of this project.
+In the coming weeks will be provide tutorials explaining how to bootstrap your own data generator projects and rapidly prototype a running program with the help of our custom, XML-based specification language.